jjolano/shadow/README.md

 Disadvantages:

 * Some library-specific functionality is not implemented (yet)
-* Existing tweaks' will need to be rewritten or recompiled to use HookKit
+* Existing tweaks will need to be rewritten/recompiled to use HookKit

 ## Library Support